 Santa Marta is the departure point for different touristic attractions in the area.
 The main one is the Lost City Trek (which I chose not to do).
 About 20 minutes next to Santa Marta is Taganga, a fishermen town.
 Taxies between both places are cheap so travelers can choose to sleep in either place.

 We chose to stay at The Dreamer Hostel, also known as the best hostel in Central America.
 The place is shaped like a courtyard with an awesome pool in the middle.
 It’s almost like the hostel version of a resort.
 The dreamer hostel is a great place to relax and chill after the lost city trek.
 After four days of sleeping in the forest, you deserve some pampering.

 They have a great breakfast (for additional payment).
 I preferred just buying my fruits at the nearby supermarket (at the mall) and making myself breakfast.
 After breakfast hours they have a menu from which you can order great food. the best was their 1-liter smoothies made fresh for very few pesos.
 I loved chilling at the pool with these smoothies.

 What to do in Santa Marta and Taganga

 Watch the sunset– Taganga is known to have the best sunsets in Colombia.
 I would agree with that statement.
-If you’re coming from Santa Marta to watch the unset there you should definitely leave an hour before.
-Right before sunset, everybody tries to get there and since there is only one road that leads to Taganaga many get stuck watching the sunset in traffic.
+If you’re coming from Santa Marta to watch the sunset there you should definitely leave an hour before.
+Right before sunset, everybody tries to get there, and since there is only one road that leads to Taganaga many get stuck watching the sunset in traffic.